Malek44/KinectLinux/README.md

 Using Raspberry Pi 3 Model B gives a much better frame rate, because it has 1GB RAM.
 The 64-bit Broadcom BCM2837 ARM v8 processor is a quad-core chip that runs at 1.2GHz, makes its performance comparable to an old desktop computer.

-Always exit the program by Ctrl + C, otherwise the application would not have a clean exit and would need to be killed through the PID.
+Always exit the program by pressing Esc in the window, otherwise the application would not have a clean exit and would need to be killed through its PID.